PERSONNEL SERVICES Regulation 4120

 Random Testing

 1. The District will conduct random, unannounced testing for drugs and alcohol for covered employees.
 The District's designee will establish a scientifically valid random selection method and will select covered employees using this method at unpredictable dates and frequencies throughout the testing year.
-Under the selection method, each covered
+Under the selection method, each covered employee will have an equal chance of being selected for each testing date.

 2. Each year, the number of random alcohol tests conducted by the District will equal at least 25% of the average number of covered employees.
 Each year, the number of random drug tests conducted by the District will equal at least 50% of the average number of covered employees.